b3x206/b3x206.github.io/README.md

 # b3x206.github.io
-This is where the docfx goes.
+This is where the games go.

+And other things like documentation, if i ever do one.